 Meet the academic: Dr Emily Setty

-Dr Emily Setty, Lecturer in Criminology, works in our Department of Sociology and her primary research interests relate to young people's sexual and relational behaviours and experiences in their youth.
+Dr Emily Setty, Lecturer in Criminology, works in the School of Social Sciences, and her primary research interests relate to young people's sexual and relational behaviours and experiences in their youth.

 What inspires you about Surrey?